HoferAnton/leistungsnachweis-teammaze/README.md

         <code>IsConnected(Location, Location) bool</code>
         <ul>
             <li>
-                Proves if the two provided locations are connected.</br>
+                Proves if the two provided locations are connected.<br>
                 Returns true if they are.
             </li>
         </ul>